-Every pub I’ve truly loved included meaningful interaction with people.
+Every pub I’ve truly loved always involves meaningful interaction with people.
 When I walked from Land’s End to John O’ Groats, my favorite pub was a crossroads country pub in Somerset called the Halfway House (Pitney).
-The pub boasted an impressive array of well-kept local craft-forward real ales.
-I was absolutely tickled that they served the beer from a back room via gravity pours, the method employed before the advent of the bar (which was first introduced via Gin Palaces) and the beer engine).
-I asked the publican to pick beers for me, and he happily and competently obliged.
+The pub boasted an impressive array of well kept local craft forward real ales.
+I was absolutely tickled that they served the beer from a back room via gravity pours (which was the method employed before the advent of the bar (which was first introduced via Gin Palaces) and the beer engine).
+I asked the publican to pick beers for me, he happily and competently obliged.
 It was a wonderful experience.

-When I think back to the Halfway House though, the first memory that comes to mind is not just of the beer.
-It includes a group of locals that invited me to their table and one particular local who later took me out in his beat-up vintage convertible that broke down when we went uphill.
+When I think back to the Halfway House though, the first memory that comes back is not just of the beer.
+It’s of a group of locals that invited me to their table and one particular local that later took me out in his beat up vintage convertible that broke down when we went uphill.
 I had a beautiful evening of skittles and laughter while pushing a tiny broken convertible uphill.
 Good to great.

-When I was trying to come up with ideas for a walk this summer, I did my best to muster interest in places I’ve never been: Wales, East Anglia, Cape Wrath.
-But my daydreams always come back to the Yorkshire Dales.
-I can’t quite put my finger on the draw.
+When I was trying to come up with ideas for a walk this summer, I really tried to muster interest in places I’ve never been: Wales, East Anglia, Cape Wrath.
+But my day dreams always come back to the Yorkshire Dales.
+I can’t quite put my finger on what draws me back there.
 A thought struck me that maybe I could hike to every pub in the park, which would also have the bonus effect of getting me to the small recesses I would otherwise never visit.

 After a few days of furious googling and planning, I developed a workable meandering route.
-And then, just as suddenly as the idea came, I put it on the backburner while COVID uncertainty raged.
-While I had a ticket on hold for months, it wasn’t until the day before departure that I decided to actually go through with the trip.
-I finally revisited the hastily made route while sitting in quarantine in Halifax.
+And then, just as suddenly as the idea came, I put the idea on the backburner while uncertainty raged due to covid.
+While I had a ticket on hold for months, it wasn’t until the day before I left that I decided to actually go through the trip.
+I finally revisited the hastily made route again while sitting in quarantine in Halifax.
 I opted to embrace the adventure and just go without more planning.

-And so, after receiving my all clear to end quarantine at 9pm the night before, I emerged on the edge of the Yorkshire Dales National Park with a profound hangover, dubiously staring at a pint at the Elm Tree Inn in Embassy.
+And so, it was after receiving my all clear to end quarantine at 9pm the night before that I found myself on the edge of the Yorkshire Dales National Park with a profound hangover, dubiously staring at a pint at the Elm Tree Inn in Embsay.
 With effort, I finished the first official pint and quickly found myself in the familiar grassy bucolic expanse of the Dales.

-Fortunately, another hiker was navigating the footpath ahead of me.
+Fortunately, an older woman was navigating the footpath ahead of me.
 My head still aching and spinning, I was in no condition to figure out the apparently seldomly traversed trail myself.

 It quickly became obvious that the covid staff shortages would result in a number of pubs with limited hours.
 So I came to terms with the fact that I would have to settle for a picture of a pub when I couldn’t get in.
 Fortunately, while this wasn’t an infrequent occurrence, there were only a couple pubs I was disappointed not to get into.

-At the wonderful Fountaine Inn in Linton, I got into a conversation with the publican about all the other characters I was bound to encounter on my trip.
+At the wonderful Fountaine Inn in Linton, I got into a conversation with the publican about all the other characters I was bound to encounter on the rest of my trip.
 I was impressed by the Fountaune’s house beer, a surprisingly flavorful amber.
-A day later, after enduring a deluge in Grassington and being shushed by a grumpy English dickhead (who chose, in a empty and caverness pub, a table next to me and another patron talking tables apart), I came back to a poorly pitched tent with a gallon of rain water in it.
-Thankfully, my friendly campsite neighbor, a sweet man with a pet baby ferret, helped me get sorted enough to enjoy a dry night’s sleep.
+A day later, after enduring a deluge while in Grassington and being shushed by a grumpy English dickhead (who chose of all tables in a empty and caverness pub to sit next to me and another patron talking tables apart), I came back to a poorly pitched tent with a gallon of rain water in it.
+Fortunately, my friendly campsite neighbor, a sweet man with a pet baby ferret helped me get sorted enough to enjoy a dry night’s sleep.

 One pub I was sad to not get into was the profoundly rural Thwaite Arms in Horsehouse.
 Later that night, I found myself gently informing the publicans of a fully booked pub that if they didn’t feed me, I’d go without for the night.
 In no time, I was presented with an enormous piping hot plate of sausage and mash.
 The rest of the night was a blur of pints of Hetton Dark Horse and hilarious banter between the husband and wife team behind the community owned Foresters Arms in Carlton in Coverdale.
 I pitched my tent in the 10pm dusk on the top of Melmerby Moor just as the rain started, full, tipsy and content.
 From a good pub to a great one.

 The next day, I happened to catch an AM pint in the Fox and Hounds in West Witton on the very last day of a quarter century tenure of the husband and wife landlords.
-Between the conversations with the furniture movers, the soon to be retirees doled out goodbye chatter with the locals.
+Between the conversations with the furniture movers, the soon to be retirees dolled out goodbye conversations with the locals.